AckerlyXu/heima/articles/active-directory/active-directory-passwords-update-your-own-password.md

-<properties
+---
-    pageTitle="How to update your own password using Azure Active Directory| Azure" description="Learn that ways you can register for password reset, how to change your password, and how to reset your own password in case you ever forget it." services="active-directory"
+title: How to update your own password using Azure Active Directory| Azure
+description: Learn that ways you can register for password reset, how to change your password, and how to reset your own password in case you ever forget it.
-    documentationcenter=""
-    author="MicrosoftGuyJFlo"
-    manager="femila"
-    editor="curtand" />
-<tags
-    ms.assetid="7ba69b18-317a-4a62-afa3-924c4ea8fb49"
-    ms.service="active-directory"
-    ms.workload="identity"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="03/10/2017"
-    wacn.date=""
-    ms.author="joflore" />
+services: active-directory
+documentationcenter: ''
+author: MicrosoftGuyJFlo
+manager: femila
+editor: curtand

+ms.assetid: 7ba69b18-317a-4a62-afa3-924c4ea8fb49
+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 03/10/2017
+wacn.date: ''
+ms.author: joflore
+---

 # How to update your own password
 If you are unsure how to manage your work or school account password, you've come to the right place!
 Read below to learn how to perform common steps, like changing a password, resetting a password, or registering for password reset.